What is a fee-only advisor?

-Then there’s the whole issue of compensation.
+Then there’s the issue of compensation.
 How financial advisors are licensed and regulated determines how they earn a living.
-Some are fee-only, meaning they’re paid directly by you.
-Others earn commissions from the products they sell.
+Some are fee-only, meaning they’re paid directly by you, whereas others earn commissions from the products they sell.

-Does the way a financial advisor is registered and paid determine if they’re obligated to work only in your best interests, rather than their own?
+So does their registration or compensation method determine whether they’re obligated to work in your best interests, rather than their own?
 You bet it does.
-That’s why it’s critical to understand the difference between financial advisors who are fee-only, and those who are not.
+That’s why it’s critical to understand the difference between financial advisors who are fee-only and those who are not.

-Fee-only financial advisors are investment (i.e.: financial) advisers and financial planners (many are both), who are paid only by you.
+Fee-only financial advisors include investment advisors and financial planners (many of whom are both) paid only by you, the client.

-Investment advisers are licensed or regulated by their state and/or the Securities and Exchange Commission (SEC.)
+Investment advisors are licensed or regulated by their state and/or the Securities and Exchange Commission (SEC).
 These regulations require them to act as fiduciaries: their advice and services must always align with your best interests.
 In practical terms, this means:

-- Advisors must only recommend investments that reflect your specific financial and investment objectives, timeframe, and risk tolerance.
+- Advisors must only recommend investments that reflect your specific financial and investment objectives, timeframes, and risk tolerance.

 - They must manage your investments with a high degree of care and caution.

-- Fee-only investment advisors must try to keep costs reasonable.
+- They must try to keep costs reasonable.